thomas-hennessy-work/spyMissionGenerator/README.md

 However, the database service of the application was completely missing.
 I added the database service and connected it to service 1.
 Just before the application returns the result of the mission to the user, the mission parameters are stored within the database.

+An issue that was discovered during development was that a Web Server Gateway Interface was missing from the application, which would have made scalability of the application harder.
+To resolve this, I changed the entry point of the services' docker files to use Gunicorn, rather than using python3.
+This allowed for the application to be run using Gunicorn and thus, the workers assigned to a process could be changed.

 The final system structure can be found bellow.

 ![Image of the system structure](Images/appstructure.jpg)